MyThemeShopTeam/WP-Review/readme.txt

 == Changelog ==

 = v5.1.7 (Dec 26, 2018) =
-* Allowed anchor link in review links
+* Added support for '#' in the review links

 = v5.1.6 (Dec 7, 2018) =
 * Fixed meta boxes not hiding when set Review type to 'none'